-The WT, at its discretion, can invite two (2) male and two (2) female athletes with refugee statuses to participate in the Championships.
+The WT, at its discretion, can invite athletes with refugee statuses to participate in the WT promoted virtual taekwondo events.
 The Refugee Team does not represent any MNA and will compete under the WT flag.
 The WT anthem will be played in the case of march-in and/or medal ceremony.